gaia-agent/gaia-agent/README.md

 # GAIA Agent

+Build a GAIA-benchmark-ready super agent in seconds, not days or weeks.
-🤖 **Production-ready AI agent with 16+ tools and swappable providers** - Built on AI SDK v6 ToolLoopAgent
+🤖 **GAIA-benchmark-ready Headless AI agent with 16+ tools and swappable providers** - Built on AI SDK v6 ToolLoopAgent & ToolSDK.ai

 ```typescript
 import { gaiaAgent } from 'gaia-agent';